isaacfallon/Kanban-Task-Board/README.md

 ## Credits

-Some small snippets of code were inspired by the mini-project-5 task board assigned to us alongside this challenge project.
+Some small snippets of code were inspired by the 'mini-project-5 task board' assigned to us alongside this challenge project.
-The main part utilised from that codebase is the syntax for the task 'drop' functionality from lines 142 to 152.
+The main part utilised from that codebase is the syntax for the 'drop' functionality found in lines 142 to 152 in this project's script.js file.

-### Screenshot of script.js file showing the drop functionality taken from mini-project-5
+### Screenshot of script.js file showing the drop functionality utilised from mini-project-5:

 ![Screenshot of script.js file showing the drop functionality taken as inspiration from the mini-project-5 task board](/assets/images/5-challenge-task-board_drop-functionality-code.png)

-All credit for these snippets goes to the original programmers who set up the codebase for the coding bootcamp.
+All credit for these lines of code goes to the original programmers who set up the codebase for the bootcamp's mini-project-5 task board.

 ## License